good, bad and ugly.

 If you are working with older students where singing songs may or may not be cool (teenagers) we STILL start with manipulatives to be sure they understand what the symbols mean.
 After you have spent time with manipulatives and drawings then you can move to symbol based lessons.

 I am also getting rave reviews from a few parents who have discovered TIMEZ ATTACK because of me.
 Play and have fun with blocks, music and software.
+Unfortunately they have now made it so that this is only available for schools, If you're a teacher or administrator I strongly advise looking into this.

 I cannot stress enough how important it is to do all of this BEFORE we start on the multiplication tables.
 I met many students in may states who thought 3x3 turned into 9 and 3x5 turned into 15 etc. without any understanding whatsoever that 3x3 meant three threes, and 3x5 meant five threes.
 I've also spent more time than I care to recall debating the order and what it means with teachers.